Secretary Of State Mike Pompeo Calls Out China For Trying To ‘Exploit’ George Floyd’s Death

 “During the best of times, Beijing ruthlessly imposes communism.
 Amid the most difficult challenges, the United States secures freedom.”

-Pompeo appears to be referencing Chinese official’s recent moves on social media and in their state-run media to support governmental insurrection by the protesters, in retaliation to the United States support of the 2019 Hong Kong protesters.
+Pompeo appeared to be referencing Chinese officials’ recent moves on social media and in their state-run media to support governmental insurrection by the protesters, in retaliation for U.S. support of the 2019 Hong Kong protesters.

-The video was titled “America in crisis: Days of rage sweep US cities” highlighted the violent nature that many protests took, calling attention to the divided loyalty seeming to course through the nation as Black Lives Matter calls for sweeping change.
+The video was titled “America in crisis: Days of rage sweep US cities” and highlighted the violent nature that some protests took, calling attention to the divided opinions seeming to course through the nation as the Black Lives Matter movement calls for sweeping change.

-The editor-in-chief of the Global Time, Hu Xijin, went so far as to share the photo of Missouri Sen. Josh Hawley and call out the senator’s comments on the Hong Kong protests versus those who gathered following George Floyd’s death.
+The editor-in-chief of the Global Times, Hu Xijin, went so far as to share a composite photo of Missouri Sen. Josh Hawley and call out the senator’s different comments on the Hong Kong protests vs. those that took place following George Floyd’s death.

 One Senator, Two Systems pic.twitter.com/oCif5JXGMq